vidimitrov/nodejs-api-starter/README.md

-NodeJS starter boilerplate for all the project in Grit which require a NodeJS API.
+NodeJS starter boilerplate for all the projects in Grit which require a NodeJS API.